Personal Bankruptcy Facts

 Applying for Bankruptcy can be the most positive step towards a fresh start.
 It will help you achieve a mostly debt free start when it comes to your unsecured debts.
-If you are insolvent, the bankruptcy act will help to protect you from your creditors, thus removing the stress and constant phone calls.
+If you are insolvent, the bankruptcy act will help to protect you from your creditors.

 Debt Collection Agencies and banks would like you to think differently about the consequences of bankruptcy.
 In fact, the truth about bankruptcy may hurt their business.
 Bankruptcy provides you with instant debt relief for most unsecured debts if you can no longer pay your bills as, and when they fall due.
 At this stage, you are insolvent and this qualifies you for protection from your creditors under the Bankruptcy Act.

 That said, filing for bankruptcy for the wrong reasons can bring legal problems.
 There may be better options for your case that you are simply not aware of.

 You Need To Be Insolvent

 Insolvency means that you no longer can meet your payment obligations on all your bills and living costs as and when they fall due.
 Do not consider bankruptcy for any other reason.
 Be aware that there is plenty of misleading information out there about bankruptcy.